 Windows 9 release date

-We expect Windows 9 to launch in PCs, laptops, tablets and phones that you can buy in the spring or summer of 2015.
+We expect Windows 9 to launch in PCs, laptops, tablets and phones that you can buy in April 2015.

 A leaked document, obtained my Myce.com, shows some interesting details about Windows 9, including the 'fact' that the Preview version is scheduled for release between "Q2-Q3 2015".
 This means the official launch is unlikely to be in April 2015 as previously thought.
 The Q2-Q3 window is huge, of course, and the Preview could therefore appear any time between April and September 2015.
 It's possible there will be Christmas 2015 launch to consumers and, given that everything never goes to plan with a new Windows launch, we wouldn't be surprised if you can't buy a new laptop, PC or tablet with Windows 9 until then.